andersonbosa/bashscripting/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/andersonbosa/bashscripting.svg)](https://GitHub.com/andersonbosa/bashscripting/graphs/contributors/)

-> Personal collection of snippets created during the life or spme necessity (e.g., laziness).
+- Personal collection of snippets created during the life or necessity.
+The purpose is share some of my knowlegde and view about BASH.